Set Current Location

 The pride of Elysian Park, Dodger Stadium is one of the most iconic baseball stadiums in North America, home to the illustrious Los Angeles Dodgers.
 Inaugurated in the year 1962, this is one of the oldest baseball fields in the United States.
 The arena has a maximum capacity of 56,000 and offers great viewing angles for the spectators in attendance.
 The stadium has seen the Dodgers win umpteen West Division titles along with several World Series Championships.
 A multipurpose facility, its angular walls have also hosted non-sporting events such as a mass held by Pope John Paul II in 1987, and concerts by the likes of Michael Jackson, The Beatles, U2, Elton John, and The Bee Gees.

 The Echo is a great spot for new grooves and you would find the punk crowd from the East side of Los Angeles hanging out at this joint.
-This place is about fresh sounds.
+This place is all about fresh sounds.
 Every DJ-oriented night is different, and offers an opportunity to witness groundbreaking styles and music.
 The vibrant vibe creates an abstract ambiance where anything can, and does happen on the stage and the dance floor.
 In short, expect the unexpected!

 Like the Pantages, this theater was opened as a movie palace in the early years of Hollywood, but has since been transformed to accommodate live performances.
 Restored in 1985, its art deco design, including a sunburst canopy, which adorns the main entrance, is indicative of the era.
 In recent years it has become one of the most popular venues for major touring acts.